 Vacuum-Assisted Micro-Patination

-The Science of Making New Wood Look Ancient
+The Art of Making New Wood Look Ancient

 Read Story"Techniques involving vapor-deposited metallic pigments applied under vacuum to replicate natural elemental weathering and aging."